5 Ways to Fail 2017 - How to NOT Reach Your Goals

 If you want to fail, pretend that motivation is just some magical, mystical essence that infests your body each day and requires zero work to maintain.
 Nothing could be further from the truth, but who wants the truth...
 Right?

 Successful people cultivate motivation.
-They get up each day and read articles that motivate them, watch videos that connect them with their goals, and join fitness and
+They get up each day and read articles that motivate them, watch videos that connect them with their goals and join fitness and healthy eating circles that provide some form of accountability.

 #3 - Surround Yourself With Negative People